NREL/resstock/docs/source/advanced_tutorial/updating_projects.rst

 Check for Updates
 =================

-You want project-level measures to be up-to-date with top-level measures.
-To ensure this, click the blue "Check for Updates" button:
+You want project-level measures to be up-to-date with top-level measures (measures found in ``<project_name>/measures`` vs. those found in the top-level ``measures`` folder).
+To ensure this, click the blue "Check for Updates" button on the Measures Selection tab:

 .. image:: ../images/advanced_tutorial/check_for_updates_button.png